Here's a Rono of another kind: an acoustic/electric

 The choice of String Cheese Incident's Michael Kang and

-other jam-band players, Rono mandolins are known for jazzy tone and easy
+other jam-band players, Rono instruments are known for jazzy tone and

-playability.
-They're also notoriously hard to get, but here at least is
+easy playability.
+They're also notoriously hard to get, unless you shop

 for more information. $1,500 plus shipping.
 48-hour approval period.